(214) 390-7947 (Overseas Callers)

 Why must I get travel insurance before beginning my volunteer program in Thailand?

-It is compulsory for you to purchase travel insurance prior to departing for your trip in order to cover you in the event of illness, injury, or emergency.
-IFRE can assist you with in obtaining a policy if you need help with this, and we offer reliable, affordable, and comprehensive coverage.
+You must purchase travel insurance prior to departing for your trip in order to cover you in the event of illness, injury, or emergency.
+IFRE can assist you in obtaining a policy if you need help with this, and we offer reliable, affordable, and comprehensive coverage.

 Vaccinations are always an important aspect for any kind of travel, as you might encounter various health hazards not present in your home country.
-We advise you to use the health recommendations for traveling of the Center for Disease Control .
-The main recommended vaccinations by CDC for Thailand are Tetanus and Diphtheria,.
-Typhoid and Hepatitis A and B. Meet with your doctor to discuss your vaccination needs prior to travel.
+We advise you to use the health recommendations for traveling from the Centers for Disease Control.
+The main recommended vaccinations by CDC for Thailand are Tetanus and Diphtheria, Typhoid, and Hepatitis A and B. Meet with your doctor to discuss your vaccination needs before travel.

-What are the principle health risks in Thailand?
+What are the principal health risks in Thailand?

 Our Thailand volunteers need to be careful about the water they are drinking, as most of the tap water in Thailand is not safe for consumption.
 You need to be very vigilant and eat only at clean and sanitary places.
 You should avoid buying or using illegal drugs in Thailand, as the country has very strict rules for drug smugglers and users.
 Also, you have to stay away from street dogs, as they can have rabies and might infect you if they bite.
 To avoid other potential dangers, you should always stay aware of your environment and use common sense to stay safe and healthy while traveling abroad.